Execution of Al-Sadek Hamed Al-Shuwehdy

-While working as an engineer at an airport he joined friends that were campaigning against Gaddafi.
+While working as an engineer at an airport, Al-Shuwehdy joined friends who were campaigning against Gaddafi.
 Libyan police later seized him at his home; he was executed a few months later.
-Al-Shuwehdy's family never received his body; mourners later arriving at their house would be physically intimidated.
+Al-Shuwehdy's family never received his body; mourners later arriving at their house were physically intimidated.
 After his death, members of his family also experienced difficulty finding employment or securing places at a university.